Come home to yourself

 OHA #FL-d523eb7b

-My own healing has been shaped by early experiences of trauma, abuse, and parentification, as well as the unlearning of a high-control religious environment.
+My own healing has been shaped by early experiences of trauma, abuse, and parentification, as well as the unlearning of a high-control religious environment and a deeper understanding of my own neurodivergence.
 Through this process of reparenting and restoring inner sovereignty, I’ve become deeply passionate about helping others reconnect with the parts of themselves that had to go quiet to survive.

 I’ve spent years immersed in the world of plant and psychedelic medicines in both personal and community contexts.
 I continue to stay current on psychedelic research and evolving best practices, blending formal training in Oregon’s licensed psilocybin services model with a meaningful history of underground experience.